Neptune: Advanced ML Operator Fusion for Locality and Parallelism on GPUs: System Overview

-\textbf{Preliminaries and Notation.} We define notations we will use next; some common notations are in Appendix~\ref{sec:prelim}.
-We use a compact notation for loop nests: $\loopnest{\bi}{\bn}{s}$ to represent $K$ perfectly nested loops with upper bounds $\bn := (n_1, \dots, n_K)$ and body $s$. $\bi \in \ZZ^K$ is an iteration vector of the nest.
-The \mbox{iteration} domain $\dom{s}$ is the set of values $\bi$ can take, given by $\bn$.
-We denote the previous iteration of $\bi$ as $\iprev{\bi}$ and the next iteration as $\inext{\bi}$.
+\textbf{Loop Nest Notation.} We use a compact notation for loop nests: $\loopnest{\bi}{\bn}{s}$ to represent $K$ perfectly nested loops with upper bounds $\bn := (n_1, \dots, n_K)$ and body $s$. \NAME{} normalizes the lower bound of loops to $0$ without loss of generality. $\bi \in \ZZ^K$ is an iteration vector of the nest.
+The iteration domain $\dom{s}$ is the set of values $\bi$ can take, determined by $\bn$.
+We denote the previous iteration of $\bi$ by $\iprev{\bi}$ and the next iteration by $\inext{\bi}$.

-In a tensor access $\xacc$ in a loop nest (iteration vector $\bi$), $\accf$ is an \textit{affine access function} that projects $\bi$ to tensor indices.
-In Figure \ref{fig:example-naive}, the tensor store \xsumi{} has an access function $\accf(i, j) = i$.
-When a tensor entry is updated multiple times, we add a \textit{tag} on the access to mark which iteration we refer to: $\tagged{\xacc}{j}$ ($\tagged{\xsumi}{j}$ for example).
+\textbf{Affine Access Function and Tags.} In a tensor access $\xacc$ under a loop nest (with iteration vector $\bi$), $\accf$ is an \textit{affine access function} that projects $\bi$ to tensor indices.
+The tensor access \xsumi{} under loops $i$ and $j$ has an access function $\accf(i, j) = i$ (example from Figure \ref{fig:example-orig}).
+When a tensor entry is updated multiple times, we add a \textit{tag} on the access to mark the iteration we refer to: $\tagged{\xacc}{j}$ ($\tagged{\xsumi}{j}$ for example).
 Tags reflect temporal data dependency on the same tensor entry.
+We have used tags in Figure \ref{fig:ru-example}.

+\textbf{Reduction in \NAME{} IR.} A reduce loop nest is a loop nest that expresses a reduction operation.
+It consists of map loops and reduce loops, where the output is only indexed by the map loop variables, and each output value is updated as many times as the reduce loops execute.
+A reduce loop nest in \NAME{}'s loop-scalar IR has the form